YorkWilliam/generate-thunderbird-filter/README.md

 ### Step 4: Verify that the rules are properly imported
 - open Thunderbird
 - open rules, see if they are properly imported
-- move some files into the inbox folder to see if the rules work as intended
+- move some ==unimportant== emails into the inbox folder to see if the rules work as intended